cncf/people/README.md

 > [!IMPORTANT]
 >
 > - Invite users to join the CNCF Org *before you add them via a PR* to config.yaml
-> - GitHub usernames are case sensitive, mixed case usernames *should match* how they appear in their GitHub profile page
+> - GitHub's usernames are case-sensitive, mixed case usernames *should match* how they appear in their GitHub profile page
-> - If you grant access to a repo by any other means (via the GitHub web app, updating settings.yml in a repository's .github directory) and the access granted is not already described in the config.yaml file here, then CLOWarden will revert the access granted outside of CLOWarden each time it checks the config.yaml file.
+> - If you grant access to a repo by any other means (via the GitHub web app, updating settings.yml in a repository's .github directory) and the access granted is not already described in the config.yaml file here, then CLOWarden will revert the access granted using those other means each and every time it checks the config.yaml file.

 > [!NOTE]
 >
 > - CLOWarden will check your Pull Request changes to config.yaml and report any errors before they are merged and The CNCF Projects Team are here to help.
-> - Having ```name: REPO_NAME``` appear as the first key in an repository array entry makes it easier to find and read the entry.
+> - Having ```name: REPO_NAME``` appear as the first key in a repository array entry makes it easier to find and read the entry.
 Placing it elsewhere in the entry is valid YAML but if you want to make it easier to update we suggest you add the name field first.

 Named teams referenced in an entry under ```repositories``` are also defined in config.yaml under ```teams```. (much further down the file, beyond line 10,000)